 Authors & Events

 Emily Nussbaum has written for The New Yorker since 2011.
 She is the winner of the 2016 Pulitzer Prize for criticism and the 2014 National Magazine Award for Columns and Commentary.
 Previously, she was the TV critic and editor of the Culture Pages for New York magazine, where she created the Approval Matrix, the playful culture charticle that closes each issue.
-Nussbaum has written for The New York Times, Slate, and Lingua Franca.
+Nussbaum has previously written for The New York Times, Slate, and Lingua Franca.
+She is the author of I Like to Watch, which was a finalist for the PEN/Diamonstein-Spielvogel Award for the Art of the Essay.
 She lives in Brooklyn with her husband, Clive Thompson, and their two children.

 Visit other sites in the Penguin Random House Network